Design firm Lucy and Company layers texture and color to make a space feel special.

 “The more experienced you get," said Beth.
 "The more you are a little more outspoken and determined that the client hired you for a reason.
 Instead of letting them drive, I say ‘trust us’ and most of the time, it's worked out!”

-Case in point, a dining area above wrapped in Phillip Jeffries’ floral mural, Bloom.
+Case in point, a dining area at the top wrapped in Phillip Jeffries’ floral mural, Bloom.
 Beth recalls that the client at first was on the fence about grey, but once this stunning wallcovering was installed, it quickly became one of their favorite spots in the house!

 Throughout her career, Beth has turned to Phillip Jeffries time and time again.
 “I use wallpaper on every single project," said Beth.
 "Phillip Jeffries does texture so well and that is what is appealing.”

 For a client who wanted “all black,” Beth worked with Phillip Jeffries to add designs in their favorite color while creating spaces that are anything but basic.
-Phillip Jeffries Venetian Plaster in Black Ink created a three-dimensional hallway space that is irresistibly touchable, while Phillip Jeffries Sculpted Wood in Painted Evening gives a home office an edgy dimension that still reflects light.
+Venetian Plaster in Black Ink created a three-dimensional hallway space that is irresistibly touchable, while Sculpted Wood in Painted Evening gives a home office an edgy dimension that still reflects light.

 “Phillip Jeffries does texture so well," said Beth.
 "Color with texture adds an extra layer to a room that makes it really special.
 It’s like another piece of art.”